 As an example of the latter, you can run the FemMuscleTongue demo with probes enabled and FemModel3d.abortOnInvertedElems set to false (i.e., omit the command line argument -abortOnInvertedElems).
 The model experiences some slight instability around t = 1, but completes the simulation without element inversion.

-Full details on adaptive stepping are given in the reference manual.
+Full details on adaptive stepping are given in the "Adaptive Stepping" section of the ArtiSynth Reference Manual.

 State for Probes, Monitors and Controllers